4 Contactless Payment Methods for Your Vet Clinic Checkout

 Determine your SAVINGS!

-1. Use a Customer-Facing Device
+2. Use a Customer-Facing Device

-2. Accept Contactless Payments
+3. Accept Contactless Payments

-3. Disable Signatures and Receipts
+4. Disable Signatures and Receipts

 The card brands no longer require signatures for businesses that use EMV-enabled devices to process payments.
 It is also no longer necessary for those businesses to retain and store transaction receipts.
-Disabling these features speeds up the checkout process, keeps germs off paper and pens, and saves trees.
-A cloud-based Virtual Terminal solution stores electronic receipts; they can later be retrieved and emailed to customers with just a few simple clicks.
+Disabling these features speeds up checkout and is eco-friendly.
+Digital receipts are stored in the cloud and can be retrieved and emailed to customers with just a few simple clicks.

-4. Capture Payment Details up Front
+5. Capture Payment Details Up Front

 Get Contactless Checkout At Your Vet Practice.